Corporate Governance Report

 |6) Since 2005|

 The Supervisory Board shall include what they consider to be an adequate number of independent members.
-Within the meaning of Section 5.4.2 of the German Corporate Governance Code (DCGK), a Supervisory Board member will not be considered independent, in particular, if he or she has personal or business relations with the Company, its executive bodies, a controlling shareholder or an enterprise associated with the latter which may cause a substantial and not merely temporary conflict of interest.
-The Supervisory Board targets that at least half of its members shall be independent.
-Since each member of the Supervisory Board – consisting solely of elected representatives of shareholders – can be viewed as independent according to the German Corporate Governance Code (DCGK), the Company has complied also with this objective.
+Within the meaning of Section 5.4.2 DCGK, a Supervisory Board member will not be considered independent, in particular, if he or she has personal or business relations with the Company, its executive bodies, a controlling shareholder or an enterprise associated with the latter which may cause a substantial and not merely temporary conflict of interest.
+The Supervisory Board's goal is that at least half of its members are independent.
+Since the Supervisory Board consists solely of elected representatives of shareholders who are to be viewed as independent members according to DCGK, the Company has complied with this objective.

-Prior to the Supervisory Board Meeting on December 10, 2014, each Supervisory Board member received the annual questionnaire from the Chairman examining the efficiency of the Supervisory Board's activities.
-Based on its evaluation of the returned questionnaires, the Supervisory Board resolved that it is acting efficiently in accordance with Section 5.6 of the German Corporate Governance Code (DCGK).
+Prior to the Supervisory Board Meeting on December 2, 2015, each Supervisory Board member received the annual questionnaire from the Chairman examining the efficiency of the Supervisory Board's activities.
+Based on its evaluation of the returned questionnaires, the Supervisory Board resolved that it is acting efficiently in accordance with Section 5.6 DCGK.

-Other directorships held by Executive and Supervisory Board members are listed under Section 36 "Supervisory Board and Executive Board" in the Notes to the Consolidated Financial Statements.
+Other directorships held by Executive and Supervisory Board members are listed under Item 36 "Supervisory Board and Executive Board" in the Notes to the Consolidated Financial Statements.

-The Company did not initiate or conclude any material transactions with related parties during fiscal year 2014.
+The Company did not initiate or conclude any material transactions with related parties during the 2015 fiscal year.

-The Supervisory board has adopted its own set of by-laws governing Supervisory Board duties, rights, obligations and organization procedures for meetings and resolutions, including the formation of appropriate committees.
+The Supervisory Board has adopted its own set of by-laws, governing Supervisory Board duties, rights, obligations and organization procedures for meetings and resolutions, including the formation of appropriate committees.
 The Audit Committee and the Technology Committee both operate according to separate by-law requirements approved by the Supervisory Board.
-All sets of by-laws are regularly amended to reflect the latest changes made to the German Corporate Governance Code (DCGK).
+The Supervisory Board's by-laws were revised in 2015.

-An independent and expert member of the Supervisory Board has chaired the Audit Committee since 2005 in accordance with Section 5.3.2 of the German Corporate Governance Code (DCGK).
+An independent and expert member of the Supervisory Board has chaired the Audit Committee since 2005 in accordance with Section 5.3.2 DCGK.
 The Technology Committee was created on May 19, 2011.
-Due to the evaluation of various strategic projects, the Supervisory Board formed a Capital Market Committee as of April 12, 2014.
+To evaluate M&A opportunities and strategy options with possible capital market relevance, the Supervisory Board formed a Capital Market Committee as of April 12, 2014.